nktice/AMD-AI/SallyAIRiddle.md

 TheBloke_Chronolima-Airo-Grad-L2-13B-GPTQ - [ pass ]
 `"Sally has one sister because she is one of two girls in her family."`

+TheBloke_CodeUp-Alpha-13B-HF-GPTQ - [fail]
+[ out of 12 attempts, 10 were '2', and 2 were '3' ]

 TheBloke_CodeUp-Llama-2-13B-Chat-HF-GPTQ - [ fail. ]
 `"Hi there!
 Based on the information provided, Sally has 2 sisters."`

+TheBloke_gorilla-7B-GPTQ - [ fail ]
+[ Of a dozen tries, there was no correct answer. ]

+TheBloke_llama2-22B-daydreamer-v2-GPTQ - [fail]
+[ From several attempts: Deluded, verbose, repititious. ]

 TheBloke_Llama-2-13B-GPTQ - [ 1/2 ? ]
 `"The answer is 1. [...]"` - This was 2nd try... first was wrong.